ICARS Project Risk Management Policy

 b) Evaluate

-c) Prioritize
+c) Prioritise

 Each risk should be ranked according to the risk matrix created in the previous step.
 In other words, considering the likelihood of the risk happening and the potential impact on the project.
 This will help the project team direct their focus.